lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 to the appropriate Verifier when multiple verifiers are supported.
-The `respInfo` structure may be used to convey Generic Information Elements ({{Section 6 of I-D.ietf-rats-reference-interaction-models}}) such as Attesting Environment IDs and Claim Selection.
+The `respInfo` structure may be used to convey Generic Information Elements ({{Section 6 of I-D.ietf-rats-reference-interaction-models}}) such as Attesting Environment IDs and Claim Selection. {{appx-tpm-pcr-example}} provides an informative example using a TPM PCR selection.

 The generic message flow between the end entity and the RA/CA is shown in
 {{fig-msgFlow}}.